ARMENIA – daily program

 • Drinks, laundry, shopping etc.

-• Tips for meals
+• Tips for meals - Tour leader collects this from participants

 Note

 Minimum amount of participants: 20.
 The international flight can be booked after the organizer informs you that the minimum amount of 20 participants has been reached.
-Full payment due in January 2024, no deposit required.
+Full payment due in February 2025, no deposit required.
 You will receive an invoice.